iterative/cml.dev/content/docs/self-hosted-runners.md

    - in the "Note" field, type `PERSONAL_ACCESS_TOKEN`
    - select `repo` scope
    - click "Generate token" and copy it
-2. In you GitHub repository and/or organization, navigate to **Settings** &rightarrow; **Secrets** &rightarrow; **New repository/organization secret**
+2. In your GitHub repository and/or organization, navigate to **Settings** &rightarrow; **Secrets** &rightarrow; **New repository/organization secret**
    - in the "Name" field, type `PERSONAL_ACCESS_TOKEN`
    - in the "Value" field, paste the token